-Mobile phones are not permitted to be used in the lunchroom or the library, at ANY time.
+Mobile phones are not permitted to be used in the lunchroom or the library, at ANY time, or at lesson changeovers.

 With cameras, please avoid:

 - taking inappropriate pictures that could embarrass you or others.
 Consider other people's privacy when taking pictures of those around you - posting or sharing photos of others without their permission, especially where this may cause embarrassment or distress - sharing photos of yourself unless you are happy for EVERYONE to see it